Morning, Wednesday, 27th March 2019

 THIS EVENT IS CPD CERTIFIED

-We expect discussion on how infrastructure investment and deployment can help maximise the value for money of the services provided, strengthen the local financial systems and support the shifting of services to a community-based model.
+We expect discussion on which approaches to infrastructure investment can most improve both value for money and outcomes in NHS services, help strengthen the local financial systems and support the shifting of services to a community-based model.

-Delegates will also consider priorities for investment - with the Welsh Government’s expected review of capital and estates investment - looking at future needs, how capital can be unlocked and the use of assets to drive the transformation programme.
+Delegates will also consider priorities for investment - as the Welsh Government undertakes a review of capital and estates investment - looking at future needs, how capital can be unlocked and the use of assets to drive the transformation programme.

 They will also look at the way forward for putting into place effective procurement and project management procedures to ensure that the operation of resulting services is aligned and to minimise duplications or gaps in provision.

 Further sessions focus on digital infrastructure, examining progress being made in developing a fully integrated national digital architecture that is fit for purpose, user friendly and future-proofed for innovation - and comes as the Public Accounts Committee express concerns about the Welsh Government’s response to their report on NHS Wales Informatics Services - citing the lack of urgency to make changes and the lack of transparency about the difficulties NHS IT systems are facing.